-Mental Health Services Monthly Statistics - Final June, Provisional July 2018Official statistics
+Mental Health Services Monthly Statistics - Final June, Provisional July 2018Official statistics, Experimental statistics

 - Publication Date:

 - 13 Sep 2018

 - Geographic Coverage:

 - Clinical Commissioning Groups, Councils with Adult Social Services Responsibilities (CASSRs), Independent Sector Health Care Providers, Provider, Mental Health Trusts, Regions, Sustainability and Transformation Partnerships, NHS Trusts, Clinical Commissioning Regions, Country